troyvassalotti/troyv.dev/src/posts/i-built-a-sudoku-webapp-with-vue.md

 Makes sense, right?

-At its core, my app needed the following features:
+At its core, the app needed the following features:

 1. A way to generate a playable board and store its solution in the background.
 2. The ability to add guesses to blank spaces _and only_ the blank spaces.